kubernetes/enhancements/keps/sig-network/4762-allow-arbitrary-fqdn-as-pod-hostname/README.md

 ###### What happens if we reenable the feature if it was previously rolled back?

-The feature should continue to work just fine.
+There will be no impact on running Pods in the cluster.
+This change solely affects newly created Pods.
+Once enabled, you can set pod hostnames by configuring the `podSpec.hostnameOverride` field.

 ###### Are there any tests for feature enablement/disablement?

-We will manually test enabling and disabling the feature gate.
+We will verify proper functionality through unit tests and e2e tests, covering both enabled and disabled states of the feature gate.

 ### Rollout, Upgrade and Rollback Planning